Everything you need to know if there’s a public sewer within the boundary of your property

 While this may sound alarming, sewers through property boundaries are very common, particularly since the private sewer transfer in 2011.
 This resulted in most private sewers throughout England and Wales being transferred into public ownership.
 In 2022, most properties have a public sewer on or near their land.

 If you have a public sewer within your property boundary and wish to create an extension, you may need to divert it.
 Building over or close to a public sewer without formal approval is illegal.
 This can jeopardise the future sale of your property too.
 For those who wish to build a porch or conservatory, you will still need to obtain permission should there be a sewer within three metres.
+Formal permission in the UK is known as a build over agreement, discover how to get formal planning permission in our article ‘What is a build over agreement’.

 A public sewer within the boundary of your property may seem like a cause for concern.
 However, by making yourself aware of your rights and responsibilities, it will cause minimal issues for you in practice.